hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default: false
       datatype: boolean
       description: Do not terminate the request, if consumer mapping fails?
+    - group: Credential Mapping
+    - name: credential_claim
+      required: false
+      default: [ "sub" ]
+      datatype: array of string elements
+      description: The claim from which to derive a virtual credential (e.g. for rate-limiting plugin), in case the Consumer mapping is not used.
     - group: Issuer Verification
     - name: issuers_allowed
       required: false